kristjanbjarni/opentx-widgets/README.md

 - `DisabledColor` The text color when telemetry is lost
 - `Shadow` Show text shadow

-## gps telemetry
+## gps telemetry (SCRIPTS/TELEMETRY/gps.lua)
-Displays GPS coordinates in decimal degrees and [Plus code] in a telemetry screen (Taranis only)
+Displays GPS coordinates in decimal degrees and [Plus code] in a telemetry full screen (FrSky Taranis only)

 ![gps telemetry](docs/images/gps_taranis.png)

-## home telemetry
+## home telemetry (SCRIPTS/TELEMETRY/home.lua)
-Displays distance and an arrow to the home position in a telemetry screen (Taranis only)
+Displays distance and an arrow to the home position in a telemetry full screen (FrSky Taranis only)

 ![home telemetry](docs/images/home_taranis.png)